oracle-devrel/oci-oke-appdev-save-the-wildlife/livelabs/hol/ci/ci.md

         </copy>
         ```

-    Copy the values to your text file.
+    And remember to copy the newly generated base64-formatted values to a text file.

-    **_NOTE:_** If the **base64** command preduces a carriage return for the username, simply paste into a text file and remove the carriage return
+    > **Note**: if the **base64** output produces a new line or a carriage return character after the username, simply paste the output into a text file and strip it from these special characters.

-5. Copy the following command to a text file, modify the <placeholder> values, then paste into Cloud Shell.
+5. Copy the following command to a text file, modify the <placeholder> values, then paste the full, edited command into your Cloud Shell instance:

     ```
     <copy>oci container-instances container-instance create --display-name oci-MultiPlayer \